+where $\textstyle\sum_{i\in \mathcal{F}_\mathrm{orm}}\Delta p_{\mathrm{d},i}\approx\Delta p_\mathrm{pcc}$, given the inductive DVPP interconnection lines.
+Namely, for a stable interconnection network as in Fig. \ref{fig:DVPP_freq_ctrl_setup}, the approximate coherency of the frequency outputs $\Delta f_i \approx \Delta f_\mathrm{pcc}$, i.e., the frequency synchronization, corresponds to the natural long-term and aggregate dynamics\cite{dorfler2013synchronization}.
+Stability of the interconnection network is typically guaranteed by means of passivity (or more general dissipativity or integral quadratic constraint) arguments\cite{khalil2015nonlinear}, which, for our envisioned design of the local closed-loop transfer functions $T_i^\mathrm{pf}(s)$ can usually (or at least approximately) be satisfied.

+A rigorous derivation of \eqref{eq:coherent_dynamics_PCC} in the limit of large connectivity of the interconnection network and under specific stability assumptions is given in\cite{paganini2019global,min2019dynamics,min2020accurate,jiang2021grid,min2021coherence}.
+It is shown how the connectivity of the network trades off with the width of the frequency range in which coherency is achieved, which is typically sufficient for power system networks.
+In particular, in classical slow coherency, the approximation quality depends on the spectral gap in the Laplacian eigenvalues $\lambda_2-\lambda_1 = \lambda_2 \geq 0$.

-where $\textstyle\sum_{i\in \mathcal{F}_\mathrm{orm}}\Delta p_{\mathrm{d},i}=\Delta p_\mathrm{pcc}$, assuming the DVPP inter- connection lines to be mainly inductive.
-Thus, by matching \cref{eq:aggregate_specification} and \cref{eq:coherent_dynamics_PCC}, the DVPP \textit{aggregation condition for frequency control} is obtained as\footnote{The symbol $``\stackrel{!}{=}"$ indicates that the terms on the left side of the equality must be designed in such a way that the equality is satisfied.}
+Finally, by matching \cref{eq:aggregate_specification} and \cref{eq:coherent_dynamics_PCC}, the DVPP \textit{aggregation condition for frequency control} is obtained as\footnote{The symbol $``\stackrel{!}{=}"$ indicates that the terms on the left side of the equality must be designed in such a way that the equality is satisfied.}